Six Steps to Get Ready for Tax Season as a Childcare Provider

 It is also important to note the state and federal income tax regulations that your childcare business may be subject to.
 This will help ensure proper compliance, reporting, and documentation of your tax obligations.

-2. Choose a Filing Status
+2. Choose a filing status

 As a childcare provider, you’ll typically file your taxes as either a self-employed individual or an employee.
 Your filing status depends on your employment situation and whether or not you have any other sources of income.